-Click on the colours to customise the template according to your palette.
+Click on the colour tabs to customise the template according to your palette.
 Click 'Select' when you've chosen your colour.

-There are four different colour swatch pickers available to choose your colours, as well as being able to input hex codes, and once you've used the tool more, a recently selected tab.
+There are four different colour swatch slots available to choose your colours, as well as being able to input hex codes, and once you've used the tool more, a recently selected tab.

 After choosing your main colour palette you can set the overall style (a bit like CSS).